-The Đurđevića Tara Bridge, with a length of 365 meters, is one of the most famous landmarks in the region – or probably even in the whole country – and is located at the crossroads between Mojkovac, Žabljak, and Pljevlja.
+The Đurđevića Tara Bridge, with a length of 365 meters, is one of the most famous landmarks in the country – and is located at the crossroads between Mojkovac, Žabljak, and Pljevlja.

 If you are an adventure seeker or hiker, then you could spend some of your days here.
 If you are not, then a few hours, or just driving through this part of the country, is surely enough!

 With 8 days in Montenegro, explore a place that is quite under the radar.
 For this, it is time to head back south.

 Lake Skadar / Rijeka Crnojevića (1 Day)

 Another beautiful place is Lake Skadar.
 Getting there is an experience in itself – this is what you call “narrow mountain roads.”
 However, it is not very busy, so it is a nice, smooth drive.
 And let´s not forget the views!
 The scenery is epic.Skadar Lake is the biggest lake in the Balkans – even spilling over into Albania.
 The most famous place to visit here is probably the Horseshoe Viewpoint.
 To get here, do not take the E80.
 Instead, drive towards Rijeka Crnojevića, and you’ll find the viewing area a few kilometers after/before the village.